leo-texuanw/Learning/aws/docs/VPC.md

 ### Site to Site VPN & Direct Connect

-Site to Site VPN: VPN over public internet between on-premises DC and AWS.
-The connection is automatically encrypted.
+**Note:** Site-to-site VPN and Direct Connect cannot access VPC endpoints.

+#### Direct Connect

-Direct Connect: Direct private physical connections between on-premises and AWS.
+Direct private physical connections between on-premises and AWS.
 The connection is private, secure and fast.

 - Goes over a private network
 - Takes at least a month to establish

-**Note:** Site-to-site VPN and Direct Connect cannot access VPC endpoints.
+#### Site to Site VPN

+VPN over public internet between on-premises DC/internal networks and AWS VPCs.

+- Similar to Direct Connect but data travels over the public internet.
+- The connection is automatically encrypted.
+- Supports a hybrid environment.

+Virtual Private Gateway: The VPN connector on the AWS side.
+Customer Gateway: The VPN connector on the customer side.

 ### Three Tier Architecture